AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-04-learn-to-code.md

 title: Learn to Code Without Wasting Time & Money
 img: No image yet
 layout: post
-excerpt: A discussion of the things that beginners interested in software development tend to get wrong, as well as suggestions for what they should be doing instead.
+excerpt: A discussion of the things that beginner programmers tend to get wrong, as well as concrete suggestions for what they should be doing instead.
 keywords: [learn to code, beginner programming mistakes, advice for beginner programmers, tips for beginner programmers, coding tips for beginners]
 permalink: /blog/:title/
 ---